African Wildlife Experience

 • Be empowered to protect nature by creating a conservation lifestyle.

-• Work with species such as lions, rhinos, elephants, giraffes, cheetahs, meerkats and buffalos.
+• Work with species such as lions, rhinos, elephants, giraffes, cheetahs, meerkats and buffaloes.

 • Learn new and many different ways of how to preserve and conserve our planet and its animals.